jonesd/docker-presentation/slides.md

 + Docker containers can be used well to handle third party services, such as databases or HTTPD fronts where volume sharing is all that is needed
 ---

+## Docker Concepts Summary

++ Docker Images are run to produce runtime Containers
++ Images can be private or downloaded from the public docker hub
++ Container runs one process
++ Containers are isolated by default
++ Container network access from host or other containers can be configured
++ Container disk storage is ephemeral and is lost when the container is removed
++ Host file system can be linked to container for permanent storage
++ Application decomposed into many containers
++ Docker compose can run and link multiple containers

+---

 ## Docker/Containers Pros and Cons

 + Pros